-Distortions Caused by Fund Managers Retaining Securities Lending Income
+Distortions Caused by Asset Managers Retaining Securities Lending Income

 Keywords: Share lending, short selling, mutual funds, ETFs, incentives, asset management